1966 theft of the Jules Rimet Trophy

 The Jules Rimet Trophy, awarded to the winner of the football World Cup, was stolen in 1966 prior to the 1966 FIFA World Cup in England.
 The trophy was later recovered by a dog named Pickles who was later commended and gained a cult following for his heroism.
-One man was convicted for being involved but other possible culprits are still unknown.
-The trophy was eventually won by the hosting team England.
+One man was convicted for being involved but other possible culprits are still unidentified.
+The trophy was eventually won by the host nation England.

 Trophy placed in an exhibition

 The Football Association had received the silver-gilt trophy in January 1966 before the scheduled World Cup tournament the next July.
 It was usually kept in their headquarters at Lancaster Gate apart from for a couple of publicity events.
 In February, Stanley Gibbons' stamp company received permission to place the Trophy in their Stampex exhibition in March on condition that it would be under guard at all times.
 The trophy was also insured for £30,000 (despite its official value being only £3,000).

 The exhibition was held in the Westminster Central Hall and opened on 19 March 1966, and the World Cup was a major attraction.
 Two uniformed officers guarded the trophy around the clock, reinforced by two plainclothes officers during the day.
 Additional guards stood beside the display cabinet when the exhibition was open, but nobody was watching the trophy all the time.
 On Sundays the Central Hall was used for Methodist services.